Posted in Criminal Defense on July 24, 2020

 In instances where there is a valid search warrant, but the owner or occupant refuses to open the door or permit officers in the home, the police are allowed to break a door, window, or other part of the structure to execute the search warrant.

-If you or somebody you love believes that your rights have been violated pertaining to a search warrant that has been executed by law enforcement, contact the Law Offices of Graham Donath, APC immediately.
+If you or somebody you love believes that your rights have been violated pertaining to a search warrant that has been executed by law enforcement, contact the Law Offices of Graham Donath, APC immediately to speak with our criminal defense lawyer in San Bernardino.
 Time is of the essence in these situations, and our criminal defense attorneys will be able to investigate all aspects of the charges against you, including whether or not there was probable cause to execute a search warrant.
 You can contact us for a consultation on your case by clicking here or by calling as soon as possible.